Skip to content

 Cheaper when the external rate is low

 Tracker mortgages are cheaper when the external rate is low.
-The Bank of England base rate has been below 1% for over ten years
+The Bank of England base rate has risen sharply in recent years following historic low rates

 • Tick